Mohamed28Mansour/topics-sentiment/MANUALTEST.md

 The purpose here is to test the outcome of using the library based on the logic inserted for the word color

-## Expected outcome

-- words with sectiment score > 60 have the color green
+## Test: words with sentiment score > 60 should have color green

+Berlin has a sentiment score of 65, Berlin should have color green

+### Test outcome

+Berlin has color green :white_check_mark:

-- words with sectiment score < 40 have the color red
+## Test: words with sentiment score < 40 should have color red

-- remaining words should have the color grey
+Hammered has a sentiment score of 20, Hammered should have color red

-## Test outcome
+### Test outcome

+Hammered has color red :white_check_mark:

-- words with sectiment score > 60 have the color green :white_check_mark:
+## Test: words with sentiment score > 40 and < 60 should have color grey

-- words with sectiment score < 40 have the color red :white_check_mark:
+Quantified Drunk has a sentiment score of 50, Hammered should have color red

+### Test outcome

-- remaining words should have the color grey :white_check_mark:
+Quantified Drunk has color grey :white_check_mark: